Hamad Ghazle, Program Director

 - acquire the proper manner in working with patients; and

 The clinical internship is divided into two rotations completed at various medical facilities.
 After successfully completing the first year of course work, students are assigned to a clinical training site.
 At these facilities, students work side-by-side with physicians, echocardiographers, cardiologists, and other health care professionals to learn, develop, apply, sharpen, and master the necessary skills to perform various echocardiographic examinations.
-The program’s faculty closely monitors each student’s clinical progress and performance.
+Each student’s clinical progress and performance is closely monitored by faculty.
 Upon completion of the program, graduates are eligible to take the national certifying examinations.

 During the first academic year, students complete all the prerequisite courses required to enter the clinical internship phase of the program.
 During this year, students also apply, polish, and test their clinical skills and techniques in the on-campus ultrasound scanning suite, which is equipped with a variety of ultrasound equipment.
 Following a required short pre-clinical internship orientation course, students begin their training at the first of two assigned clinical training sites.